cspanda/Integer-Division/README.md

 LightStep Coding Challenge (JavaScript)

-To install dependencies, do an
+To install dev-dependencies, do an
 ```
 npm install
 ```